joaosanson/joaosanson/README.md

 ### Hi there 👋 I'm João Sanson

-- 👨‍💻 I’m currently learning the technologies for Front-End Development
+- 👨‍💻 I’m currently learning the technologies for AI Development
 - 👯 I’m looking to collaborate on new projects
 - 📫 How to reach me: joaosanson01@gmail.com